Subscriptions

 2. Before they can create their first listing, they're prompted to pick a plan from your published tiers.

-3. For paid plans, they're redirected to a Stripe-hosted checkout to enter their card.
+3. For paid plans, they're redirected to a Stripe-hosted checkout (rendered in your storefront's language) to enter their card.
 For free plans, they pick it instantly.

 4. After they subscribe, they can manage everything (update card, cancel, view invoices) via the Stripe Customer Portal, opened from their seller dashboard.